bocajspear1/dropship/docs/getting-started.md

 These global rules are:
 * An Image should always utilize DHCP to get their initial address.
-* An Image should have unqice identifiers removed to ensure cloned systems are different per clone (think sysprep for Windows)
+* An Image should have unique identifiers removed to ensure cloned systems are different per clone (think sysprep for Windows)